-By the end of the year 2021, spending on business process management (or BPM for short) software is expected to reach a whopping $13.52 billion.
-Clearly, companies are willing to invest when it comes to improving and streamlining business processes.
+By 2025, spending on business process management tools (BPMS) software is expected to reach a whopping $14.4 billion.
+Clearly, companies aren't shy about investing in the right project management apps to improve and streamline their business processes.

 Both IT and non-IT staff can use and benefit from BPMS.
-It allows for and is best utilized when it’s part of ongoing productivity and improvement efforts, rather than one-time process updates.
+It allows for and is best utilised when it’s part of ongoing productivity and improvement efforts, rather than one-time process updates.

 There are lots of benefits that businesses can experience when they start using BPM tools, including the following:

 The following are some of the most effective BPM tools you might want to try to improve the efficiency, engagement, and productivity of your team members:

 Weekdone is a business project management software that operates according to the OKR (Objectives and Key Results) methodology.
 This framework involves identifying specific, long-term goals, or objectives, along with measurable results that can be used to determine a person’s progress toward that objective.